johnson-li/Pandia/milestone.md

 ### 27th Aug
 - [ ] Improve the training FPS.
 - [ ] TC-based network shaping is not working propertly.
 The buffer is too large.
+- [x] Reduce the CPU utilization of WebRTC (current value is 200%).
+The problem is solved by using inf. timeout in epoll_wait.

 ### 3rd Aug
 - [ ] Solve the issue of the zig-zag pattern of the rewards.